Statewide Prioritization & Strategic Transportation Investments (STI) Law

 The French Broad River MPO’s Role in Prioritization:

 - The MPO selects which projects from a regionally or locally adopted plan are submitted into the scoring competition.
-Currently, the French Broad River MPO is permitted to submit fourteen (14) new projects for each transportation mode in each prioritization cycle.
+Currently, the French Broad River MPO is permitted to submit twenty-five (25) new projects for each transportation mode in each prioritization cycle.

 For more information on projects submitted by the FBRMPO see: